tangobravolabs/immersive-tech/README.md

 + Visual thinking should not dominate stories.
 + Stories take place on stages, not maps.
 + Your designs should aspire to the ideal of metaphorically having sex with your users.
++ Fast turnaround is always better than slow turnaround.
++ The overall quality of an interaction depends on its depth, as well as speed
++

+02.22.21
+TIL: PP 37-42 Interactive Storytelling - Crawford
+* The three determinants of interactivty: speed, depth, and choice.
+* The faster the feedback turn time, the more interction is possible
+* Depth refers to how much mental exertion is required to focus on the activity / task
+* Choice - the optins a player / user has.
+It's not important the number of choices as much as the quality of choices
+* Functional significance means to what degree the choice sastisfies a users needs or goals
+* Functional bloat is adding functionality that is not functionally significant to a user
+* Its important to note that what is functional bloat to one user is functionaly significant to another user.
+* You have to balance this for all players.
+* ALWAYS ASK, WHAT DOES A USER DO?
+WHAT ARE THE VERBS?

 02.21.21
 * TIL: https://www.youtube.com/watch?v=MtiUx_szKbI